riddleFromFresco/naming-cheatsheet/README.md

 Naming things is not that hard.
 This sheet attempts to make it easier.

-Although these suggestions can be applied to any programming language, I will use JavaScript to illustrate them in practice.
+Although these suggestions can not be applied to any programming language, I will use JavaScript to illustrate them in practice.

 ## English language